 The N. L. Gault, M.D.
 Honorary Scholarship is offered to medical students who intend to specialize in internal or family medicine.
 Established by the late Royal C. Gray, M.D., University of Minnesota Medical School Class of 1925, the scholarship honors former dean N. L. Gault.
 It alternates annually between internal medicine and family medicine.
 For further information, please call 612-625-5976 or 612-626-0619.

-The $1,000 Graduating Medical Student Research Awards recognize meritorious research by graduating medical students who have or are pursing any other advanced degree.
+The $1,000 Graduating Medical Student Research Awards recognize meritorious research by graduating medical students who have or are pursuing any other advanced degree.
 Applications consist of a research paper, a letter of application, and one or more faculty letters of support.
+Recipients are selected by the Medical Education Honors & Awards Committee.

 Horns Memorial Award